This guide demonstrates how to configure OpenTelemetry in Cloudflare Workers to send telemetry data to Axiom using the OTel CF Worker package.

 @opentelemetry/resources

 Defines the Resource, which represents the entity producing telemetry.
-In Cloudflare Workers, Resources can be used to describe the worker (e.g., service name, version) and are attached to all exported telemetry, aiding in identifying data in backend systems.
+In Cloudflare Workers, Resources can be used to describe the worker (for example,, service name, version) and are attached to all exported telemetry, aiding in identifying data in backend systems.